Destrier: Characteristics

 The word destrier does not refer to a breed of horse, but to a type of horse; the finest and strongest warhorses.
 These horses were usually stallions, bred and raised from foalhood specifically for the needs of war.
-The destrier was specifically for use in battle or tournament; for everyday riding, a knight would use a palfrey, and his baggage would be carried on a sumpter horse (or packhorse), or possibly in wagons.
+The destrier was specifically raised for use in battle or tournament.
+For everyday riding, a knight would use a palfrey, and his baggage would be carried on a sumpter horse (or packhorse), or possibly in wagons.

 They had powerful hindquarters, able to easily coil and spring to a stop, spin, turn or sprint forward quickly.
 They also had a short back and well-muscled loin, strong bone, and a well-arched neck.
 From medieval art, the head of the destrier appears to have had a straight or slightly convex profile, a strong, wide jaw, and good width between the eyes.

 The destrier was considered the most suited to the joust: coursers seem to have been preferred for other forms of warfare.